 The Mackenzie Institute “intelligence advisory” purports to identify “hard leftists” and “a large anarchist faction” within animal rights groups.
 Few purported anarchists and hard leftists are named; those who are have little or no association with the named groups.
-Copies obtained by ANIMAL PEOPLE, dated October 1991 and January 1993, faxed from THS, differ little from one another.
+Copies obtained by ANIMALS 24-7, dated October 1991 and January 1993, faxed from THS, differ little from one another.
 Their most remarkable aspect is that THS is distributing them.

 The political history of THS may explain that.
 Four supporters of a more aggressive approach to animal protection won election to the 16-member THS board in June 1986, enabling president Vicki Miller and newly named vice president Steve Best to proceed with majority support.
 A month later, headlines in the Toronto Star announced their alleged radical coup.

 Miller, already on the THS board for some time, was also national coordinator of Ark II, an animal rights advocacy group she founded in 1984.
 Later that year she made headlines with a 30-day hunger strike against Heart and Stroke Foundation funding of animal research.
 The strike ended with her collapse.